crowdfavorite/wp-social/readme.txt

 == Upgrade Notice ==

+Social 2.0 is a ground-up rewrite from 1.x and a highly recommended upgrade for all users.
+Enhancements include posting to Facebook Pages, bringing in Facebook Likes, improved Retweet comment display and numerous bug fixes and changes to increase reliability.

-If you are upgrading from 1.x to 2.0 please refer to the Upgrade Guide on GitHub, which can be found here: https://github.com/crowdfavorite/wp-social/wiki/Upgrading-from-1.x-to-2.0
+If you have customized your Social comment templates or CSS, please refer to the [Upgrade Guide on GitHub](https://github.com/crowdfavorite/wp-social/wiki/Upgrading-from-1.x-to-2.0).

 == Frequently Asked Questions ==